 Having an effective and efficient project or workflow management system in place is important for any company in the business for creating something new and useful.
-Software development, in particular, is a complex undertaking.
-There are innumerable steps, multiple project members and a potentially endless set of features at play.
+There are countless steps, multiple team members and a potentially endless set of features at play.
 With so many moving parts, it’s important to have a system in place that will ensure thorough completion while optimizing efficiency and resources.

 With any project, a proper scope needs to be created in order to keep it on time, on budget and completed in full.
 An efficient way to create a project scope is through the process known as a work breakdown structure, or WBS.